Leonel Alvarez Ceja

 Research

-I am currently engaged in two projects; the first explores Race-Conscious Multiculturalism and its impact on solidarity and the survival of the Chicanx identity.
-The second delves into the metaphysics of Chicanx identity, specifically highlighting a distinction between what I call the Chicanx triangulation from W.E.B.
+I am currently engaged in three projects; the first explores the metaphysics of Chicanx identity, specifically highlighting a distinction between what I call the Chicanx triangulation from W.E.B.
 Du Bois' double consciousness.

 I have also conducted research, in collaboration with Calvin Normore, in the field of Mesoamerican Philosophy.
 Specifically, I have translated and compiled an extensive list of Mesoamerican codices, delving into their philosophical content.
-This research has ignited my curiosity regarding the philosophical intersections between Mesoamerican thought and various themes, such as causality within the broader field of philosophy of science, issues of identity within social-political philosophy, and considerations of autonomy and stewardship in the context of Indigenous rights concerning climate change.
+This research has ignited my curiosity regarding the philosophical intersections between Mesoamerican thought and various themes, such as causation within the broader field of metaphysics and issues of identity within social ontology.